PaloAltoNetworks/Unit42-timely-threat-intel/2025-03-04-group-likely-impersonating-BIanLian.md

 Unit 42 will continue to monitor the situation, and we recommend organizations contact law enforcement if they receive one of these physical letters.

-## Example of Recent Confirmed Extortion Note from BianLain Ransomware (Published in CISA Advisory)
+## Example of Recently Confirmed Extortion Note from BianLian Ransomware (Published in CISA Advisory)

 ```
 This report is left in <redacted> internal network.